 Means

 One of the duties of all those who hold EngSoc elected and appointed positions is to complete a transition report, regardless of whether or not it is specified in their job description.
-Unless otherwise specified, the content and form of this transition report should follow that outlined in the "EngSoc Guide To Transition Reports".
-The content and form of this transition report is outlined in Parts C, D and E of this policy.

 Those whose positions concern the organization of a specific event(s) should complete a transition report within two weeks of the completion of that event(s).